 Grid collapse

-The problem is that max-width: 400px catches both the outer display of a foldable AND a regular iPhone SE.
+The problem is that a simple max-width query catches both the outer display of a foldable and a regular iPhone SE.
 You need to be more specific about which device you are targeting, and that is where device-posture and viewport segment APIs become important.

 Hinge obstruction